frequency-chain/docs/pages/Basics/Providers.md

 ## Who can become a Provider?
 The basic workflow for provider registration is as follows:

+### Testnet

 - Any [Message Source Account (MSA)](./MessageSourceAccounts.md) can register to be a Provider.
 - The Provider must pay token transaction fees to become a provider.
 - An additional "Registration Fee" may later be required.

+### Mainnet

+- Any [Message Source Account (MSA)](./MessageSourceAccounts.md) can request to be a Provider.
+- The Provider must pay token transaction fees to become a provider.
+- An additional "Registration Fee" may later be required.
+- The MSA request to be a provider must be approved by a member of the [Frequency Council](../Governance/Overview.md).

 ## Provider Attributes